CaiqueCoelho/qa-test-cocus/README.md

 For the validation of the flows, the automations were written in a separate file just for the tests (Contact.test.js).
 To organize the executions, I used Mocha's describe and it to separate the information and provide documentation of what is being executed and what should be expected.
 For assertions I used should from Chai.
 In addition to the simple flow assertions, possible accessibility issues with AXE were also validated.

+###### 1.3.1 Failed Tests Cases
+When running exploratory tests and writing automated tests some bugs were identified for which I wrote automated tests that reproduce the error, so these tests have a status of failure

+The tests are:
+1. Search Booking Without Departure Date
+2. Search Booking Without People
+3. Try to book a flight without travelers detail

+The first one the page just crash but should instead show a feedback error and focus in the departure date input.
+The second test the page is showing booking options for 0 USD but should instead show a feedback error and focus in the people count input.
+And the third one user are getting a invoice and a booking witout travelers details like traveler name, but should instead show a feedback error and block the user from going with the flow without the travelers data

 ###### 1.4 Responsiveness
 To validate the site's responsiveness, tests were performed in the viewport for both desktop and smartphones such as iPhone 6, Samsumg S10, iPhone 6 horizontally (landscape) and iPad2.